 Address: 15 Bright Angel Trail, Grand Canyon Village, AZ 86023

 Bright Angel Trail has been named the most popular hiking trail into the Grand Canyon, and it’s no surprise why.
-This scenic hiking trail allows visitors to walk in the footsteps of Native Americans and early explorers as they explore the depths of the canyon.
+This scenic hiking trail allows visitors to walk in the footsteps of Native Americans and early adventurers as they explore the canyon’s depths.

 Located in Grand Canyon Village on the South Rim, Bright Angel Trail runs for over 9 miles along the base of the Painted Desert Cliffs to Phantom Ranch at the bottom of the Grand Canyon.
 This trail is known for its beautiful landscape, cool shade from pine trees, and striking views at every turn.

-This hike is known for being strenuous, so make sure to take your time and pace yourself along the trail.
-Hiking this trail at an average pace will take around 10-12 hours, so be sure to plan ahead and come prepared.
+This hike is known for being strenuous, so take your time and pace yourself along the trail.
+Hiking this trail at an average pace will take around 10-12 hours, so plan and come prepared.

 5. Grand Canyon Visitor Center